ShahStavan/Learn_Node/readme.md

 ### What is Node JS?
 Node.js is an open-source, cross-platform, server-side JavaScript runtime environment that is built on the Chrome V8 JavaScript engine.
 It allows developers to run JavaScript code outside of a web browser, enabling them to build server-side applications with JavaScript.
 Node.js provides an event-driven, non-blocking I/O model that makes it lightweight and efficient.
-1. What is Open-Source?
+1. <b>What is Open-Source?</b>
     Open source refers to a software development model in which the source code of a program or application is made available to the public, allowing anyone to view, use, modify, and distribute it.
 This means that the code can be freely shared and modified by developers around the world, without any restriction or licensing fees.
-2. What is Cross-Platform
+2. <b>What is Cross-Platform?</b>
     Cross-platform refers to the ability of software or applications to run on multiple operating systems or platforms.
 This means that a program can be developed on one platform, such as Windows, and then run on another platform, such as Mac OS X or Linux, without requiring any changes to the code.
-3. What is Server-Side Javascript runtime environment?
+3. <b>What is Server-Side Javascript runtime environment?</b>
     A server-side JavaScript runtime environment is a platform that allows developers to run JavaScript code on a server, outside of a web browser.
 This allows developers to create and run server-side applications using JavaScript, which was traditionally only used for client-side programming.

     One popular server-side JavaScript runtime environment is Node.js.
 Node.js is built on the Chrome V8 JavaScript engine and provides an event-driven, non-blocking I/O model that makes it lightweight and efficient.
 It allows developers to build scalable, efficient, and real-time applications using JavaScript.

 ### What are features of Node JS?
 Node.js is a popular server-side JavaScript runtime environment that provides a range of features for developers.
 Some of the top features of Node.js include: